 In general, you organise your placement yourself by contacting the company or organisation that interests you.

 The traineeship must be approved by your department.

-If you're studying in a teaching programme, you can also apply for teaching assistant positions at schools in other Nordic countries by using a special search engine, see the link below.
+If you're studying in a teaching programme, you can also apply for teaching assistant positions at schools in other Nordic countries by using a special search engine.

 You can apply for several exchanges within Erasmus+

-The total amount of the grant for an Erasmus traineeship varies with the country and the length of the exchange, but is 465 to 525 euro per month.
-The grant is to cover additional expenses in association with an overseas stay, but it is not fully comprehensive.
+The total amount of the grant for an Erasmus traineeship is between 550-560 euro per month, depending on the country and the length of the exchange.
+The grant is meant to cover additional expenses in association with an overseas stay, but it doesn't cover everything.
 Any student grant you receive will not be reduced due to an Erasmus grant.

 These are some of the most common questions and answers about Erasmus+ traineeships.
 Please talk to your university for more detailed information.

 Who do I approach to apply for an Erasmus traineeship grant?

 Talk to your guidance counsellor or the international officer at your department/university.